I-TECH-UW/laboratory-workflows-ig/input/pagecontent/use_cases.md

 EXCEPTIONS:

     Steps:

+        3: Where the patient does not exist, the clinician creates the patient before paturing the order.
->6.
-System caches the lab order details when there is network failure and resend late
+        6: System caches the lab order details when there is network failure and resend late

 ASSUMPTIONS:
 - PIMS is hosted in the facility with access to the operability layer.